Lots of what you already eat is vegan!

 - Tesco Apple Strudel

 - Tesco Chocolate And Hazelnut Filled Mini Churros

 - Bourbon Biscuits: most brands, but always check the label first.

 ** Oreos have milk as cross-contact, but it is not included as an ingredient, so they are suitable for vegans.

 Beers and Ciders…

 - Brother’s: All, including fruit flavours

-- Sainsbury’s, Co op and Marks & Spencer clearly label the vegan wines in their selections.
+- Sainsbury’s, Co-op, Waitrose and Marks & Spencer clearly label the vegan wines in their selections.

 For more information on alcohol please have a look at our Label Reading Guide.

-- We have not included the obvious plant foods in the lists below (fruits, vegetables, grains, pulses, legumes, dried fruit, nuts, pickled vegetables, oilves etc.), but they are most definitely vegan.
+- We have not included the obvious plant foods in our lists (fruits, vegetables, grains, pulses, legumes, dried fruit, nuts, pickled vegetables, olives etc.), but they are most definitely vegan.